|Change||Implementation Date||Further information|

 Some further Government amendments to the Bill were moved at the Clauses stage; some of these amendments were additional corrections and clarifications while others were required to take account of the passing of the Marriage and Civil Partnership (Amendment) Act 2016 which has made provision for same sex marriage and opposite sex civil partnerships.
 There were also some additional amendments to Schedule 21 [Employment Legislation – Miscellaneous Amendments].
 In addition a number of amendments made by individuals MHKs, both in respect of the main equality provisions and Schedule 21 were successful.
-These amendments are now due to be considered by the Legislative Council on 28 March.
+These amendments were subsequently approved by the Legislative Council on 28 March.

 The Bill, as amended by the Legislative Council, together with a revised set of Explanatory Notes which contains some further information on the Government amendments can be found on the Bills page of the Tynwald website.
 A list of all amendments approved by the House of Keys with information about each is also available.